604korupt/604korupt/README.md

 - 👋 Hi, I’m @604korupt
 - 👀 I’m interested in Twitch streaming, content creation, and coding.
-- 🌱 I’m currently learning Python/Scheme, and my best language for programming is Java.
+- 🌱 I’m currently learning some things in CS and Data Science.
 - 💞️ I’m looking to collaborate on TBD.
 - 📫 How to reach me: Discord: Enkō Korupt#6999